 Of course, mean can be far above the median if the data set has one or more large outliers that skews the mean high or low.

 In this article, we’ll talk about what the mean is used for in various applications.
 We’ll also look at some examples with numbers so that you can see how mean is used.

 What Is Mean Used For?

-Mean (also called average or arithmetic mean) is a measure of central tendency that is used for various purposes in business, finance, research, and everyday life, including:
+Mean (also called average or arithmetic mean) is a descriptive statistic that is a measure of central tendency.
+It is used for various purposes in business, finance, research, and everyday life, including: